nbittich/mu-search/README.md

 It's often advised to configure language specific analyzers for each language, this can be done in the mappings sections of the configuration.

 ##### [Experimental] Composite types
 A search index can contain documents of different types.
 E.g. documents (`foaf:Document`) as well as creative works (`schema:CreativeWork`).
-Currently, each simple type the composite index is constituted of must be defined seperately in the index configuration as well.
+Currently, each simple type the composite index is constituted of must be defined separately in the index configuration as well.

 A definition of a composite type index consists of the following properties:
 - **type** : name of the composite type